-Engineering plans for improvements to Old Slough Road are shown here.
+An overview of the plan to rebuild Old Slough Road is shown on Exhibit 6, and detailed engineering plans are shown here.
 These plans show a reconstructed road that largely will follow the existing path of the road.
 However in some areas the road will be rerouted slightly to minimize disturbance to wetlands and to allow gradual turns needed for longer emergency vehicles.
 The improved roadway includes a 12-foot wide gravel travel lane, with a one-foot wide gravel shoulder on each side.
 At the edge of the improved road tree branches and brush will be cleared and maintained to 9.5 feet high.
+The rebuilt road will include modern storm water management features where needed to ensure the road is suitable for travel in all weather.